danilobecke/codemaze/README.md

 ## Running

+The environment var `CODEMAZE_KEY` must be set with the secret that will be used to generate JWTs.

 ### As debug (localhost:48345)

 The environment var `DEBUG_DB_STRING` must be set with the debug database string or an exception will be raised.